-Existing Residential Second UnitAccessory Dwelling Unit. -A legally constructed and established second unitAccessory Dwelling Unit existing prior to March 27, 1987, or the effective dates of resolutions establishing Second Unit Use Permit standards in specific communities (September 29, 1983 in Bolinas, January 10, 1984 in the Tamalpais Area, and June 25, 1985 in Stinson Beach).
-Also, see Residential Second Unit See also, "Accessory Dwelling Unit."
+Existing Residential Second Unit.
+A legally constructed and established second unit existing prior to March 27, 1987, or the effective dates of resolutions establishing Second Unit Use Permit standards in specific communities (September 29, 1983 in Bolinas, January 10, 1984 in the Tamalpais Area, and June 25, 1985 in Stinson Beach).
+Also, see Residential Second Unit.